Microlensing of long-duration gravitational wave signals originating from Galactic sources: Microlensing of Gravitational Waves

 We estimate the minimum and maximum Einstein crossing times at three relative velocities $\vrel$ = 100, 500, 1000 km/s in the $\dol$, $\dos$, and $\dr$ parameter space considered in our studies, which are mentioned earlier and shown in Fig~\ref{fig:te}. $\te$ can also be written in physical units to help build intuition about the feasible time scale of lensing~\cite{Liao_2019}. $\te \propto \sqrt{\ml}$ can be scaled for different $\ml$ at given distances, and $\vrel$; $\te$ increases as the $\ml$ increases.
 This means that a larger $\ml$ results in a larger $\re$ and increases the time duration for the source to cross the $\re$.
 Moreover, the $\te$ diminishes as the source's velocity increases for a fixed $\ml$ and distances.
 Studying the $\te$ with associated parameters gives an insight into determining the observational possibility of the lensing effect in second-generation detectors.

+The lensing system parameters associated with the lensing probability for a galactic lensing object and CW sources have not been extensively studied yet.
+However, the lensing probability for the supermassive black hole at the center of our galaxy acting as a lens for the neutron stars located behind it was studied ~\cite{Paolis, Basak_2023}.
+Moreover, the different lens models, such as the Singular Isothermal Sphere (SIS) model ~\cite{Liao_2019}, yield differing lensing probabilities when applied to globular and open clusters in our galaxy that act as a lens.
+It is essential to note that the estimated lensing probability varies depending on the model employed, whether it is the model for the population of sources ~\cite{Marek, 10.1093/mnras/staa073} or the lens.

-We select specific parameters that correspond to the sensitivity of these detectors and estimate the amplification factor using Eq.~\ref{eq:pml-af}.
+Regardless of the unexplored lensing probability, typical promising scenarios for investigating this phenomenon include galactic centers and globular clusters.
+We explored the lensing parameter space more generally for all galactic CW sources and lenses in the case of $\tdfstat$ analysis, as a proof of concept, we select specific parameters that correspond to the sensitivity of second generation detectors and estimate the amplification factor using Eq.~\ref{eq:pml-af}.
 The following section discusses the prospects for detecting lensed CW signals in a noisy data and comparing them with unlensed signals.
 We inject a signal with a specific amplification level into Gaussian noise for a range of parameters and recover it using the {\tdfstat} method, which employs a matched filter technique.